ankursinghbisht/Object_Detection/README.md

 To get started with Sign Language Detection, follow these simple steps:

-- Clone the repository to your local machine.
+- Clone the repository to your local mac hine.

 - Install the required dependencies using `pip install`.